Saving money for a much-needed vacation doesn’t have to feel like torture with these life hacks to save money.

 Jump start your savings with this 7-day Email Course

-3. Imagine your Future Self Richer
+3. Mind Hack Your Future Self Richer

 …or maybe on vacation having a great time spending the extra money you saved in your travel fund.